tinkrelectronic/3dModels/Electronics Parts/BNC/B6252HB/readme.md

 Note:

 There is a bug in FreeCAD which doesn't allow lining up of the pocket and hole/circular extrusion.
 I've tried it with pockets and pads, both screw up the results.

-So those results in the final back circular portions being slightly smaller.
+So this results in the final back circular portions being slightly smaller.

 I've yet to find a another way.